flyteorg/flyte/rsts/concepts/admin.rst

   - version
   - created_at
   - updated_at
-  - state (you must use the integer enum ex: 1)
+  - state (you must use the integer enum e.g., 1)
      - States are defined in :std:ref:`launchplanstate <protos/docs/admin/admin:launchplanstate>`.

 - ListWorkflowIds